zhurai/SimpleScripts/README.md

 /PythonScripts/
 Assorted scripts in python that are not associated with a bigger project, usually to automate something.
 May or may not be used in a scheduled task/cronjob.

-/ScheduledTasks/
-Scripts and Tasks used in Windows Scheduled Tasks for automation.
-This folder should be treated as a dotfile respository